 With various things to do and see (and eat!) in Greenville, you can easily spend a week or two.
 Here are some of my top recommendations:

 - Falls Park: a nature lover’s paradise with green spaces, benches, walking paths, and gardens.

 - Downtown Greenville: an energetic area bursting with restaurants, cafes, bars, and shops.
-Check out Tupelo Honey for delicious southern fare.
+Check out Tupelo Honey for a delicious southern fare.

 - Paris Mountain State Park: a beautiful park with fishing, swimming, hiking, and biking.

 As Greenville has started growing, you can find more and more vacation rentals and hotels throughout the city.